-Unlike ENFJs, ENTJs don’t enjoy ready access to the interpersonal benefits conferred by Extraverted Feeling.
+Unlike the ENFJ, ENTJs don’t enjoy ready access to the interpersonal benefits conferred by Extraverted Feeling.
 Instead, they rely on their sense of humor, fueled by their auxiliary function, Introverted Intuition (Ni), to ingratiate themselves to others.
 ENTJs can be great showmen and storytellers.
-Undeterred by conflict or controversy (they actually like being seen as edgy or provocative), they like to push the envelope, which not infrequently results in someone feeling hurt or offended.
+Undeterred by conflict or controversy (they actually like being seen as edgy or provocative), they like to push the envelope, which at times can leave others feeling hurt or offended.

 Wealth and social status can also be motivating factors for ENTJs.
 This can be seen as deriving, at least in part, from their tertiary function, Extraverted Sensing (Se).
 Despite their status as Intuitives, ENTJs love worldly things.
-They are not opposed to owning high-end homes or taking extravagant vacations, just as long as these things are written into the Te budget.
+They are not opposed to luxury housing or extravagant vacations, just as long as these things are written into the Te budget.
 So while ENTJs certainly like to work hard, they can also play hard.

 Phase I (Youth-Early 20s)

 This phase is characterized by the emergence and differentiation of ENTJs’ dominant function, Extraverted Thinking (Te).
 Even early in life, ENTJs are goal-oriented.
 They are ambitious and seek success in whatever they put their mind to.
 Taking their goals and responsibilities seriously, they typically do well in school and aren’t afraid to assume leadership roles.

 During this phase, ENTJs can seem particularly inflexible and opinionated.
 They are quick to make judgments and draw conclusions about the world.
 Since their Extraverted Thinking (Te) judgments are not yet being tempered by their auxiliary and tertiary Perceiving functions, they are especially prone to jump to conclusions.